kpatel531/diamond-whatsapp-bot/README.md

     WHATSAPP_PHONE_NUMBER_ID=your-whatsapp-phone-number-id
     WHATSAPP_ACCESS_TOKEN=your-whatsapp-access-token
     BACKEND_API_URL=https://api.solitairelabdiamond.com
 2. **Set Up Webhooks:** Configure the webhook URL in your Meta developer portal to point to your server (e.g., https://yourdomain.com/webhook).

+### Usage
+To start the server, run:

+    npm start

+The chatbot will be live and ready to handle inquiries.

+### License
+This project is licensed under the ASC License - see the LICENSE file for details.